dariusf/old-hugo-site/content/blog/latex-notation.md

 <details><summary>Why don't both commands take any parameters?</summary>

 For `\traceDef`, it's so it can be placed anywhere, alongside what is written.
-To continue the example from before:
+To repeat the example from before:

 ```latex
 A \traceDef\emph{trace} $\trace$ is a sequence of states...